 I bought a house.
-The house has challenges.
-(See Fixer-Upper.)
-When I look around to see who can help me repair it, I observer me, myself, and I. This is not necessarily a BAD thing, but it requires training on my part.
+The house had challenges.
+When I looked around to see who could help me repair it, I observed me, myself, and I. This was not necessarily a BAD thing, but it required learning on my part.

-I did not exploit my wonderful neighbors by trying to induce them to do my work, but I certainly consulted with them for advice and product recommendations.
+I did not exploit my wonderful neighbors by trying to induce them to do my work, but they gave me great advice and product recommendations.
 THANK YOU, ALL!

 Here are the happy results of my crash course in basement leak repair.